Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Where and when you wish to retire

-• Your general lifestyle choices
+• General lifestyle choices

 • Whether you continue working at all

-Rule of Thumb For Retirement
+Rule Of Thumb For Retirement

 Overall, the general rule of thumb for retirement is to start saving as early as possible, even if it’s only a few dollars a month.
-Experts will also use the “4% rule”, where you withdraw at least 4% of your investment earnings every year, the goal being to make your savings last for 30 years or possibly more.
-For instance, if you have $500,000, 4% of that would give you $20,000 a year to live on during retirement.
+Experts will also use the “4% rule”, where you withdraw at least 4% of your investment earnings every year, with the goal to make your savings last for 30 years or possibly more.

 How Much Will You Receive From the Government During Retirement?